A fossil is the remains of a prehistoric plant or animal that have become hardened into rock.

 Since all plants contain carbon, just like wood they will all burn and release heat if they are dry enough.
 The same is true for the fossil fuels: coal, natural gas, and oil.
 And because these fuels contain very little moisture, they burn much more fiercely than wood.

-How much fossil fuels is there?
+How much fossil fuels are there?
 There’s a lot.

 The oil company, BP, publishes a statistical review every year that shows the total proven reserves of oil, natural gas, and coal.
 The table below shows the world’s proved reserves at the end of 2016, and the three countries that hold most of them: